 DIY Decorative Carrots Easter Craft

-These carrots are such a cute way to decorate for Easter and spring.
-I am really happy with how they turned out.
-They are easy to put together too.
-I hope you all like it.
+These carrots are honestly such a cute way to decorate for Easter and spring.
+I am really happy with how they turned out and they are easy to put together too.
+I hope you all like it!